Canada eTA Policy

 Transit & Stopover Exemptions

-- Travellers flying to or from the U.S. with a fuel stop in Canada, provided
+- Travellers flying to or from the U.S. with a fuel stop in Canada, provided that they:

 - Hold valid U.S. entry documents, or